Mascarene teal: Behaviour and ecology

 Mourer-Chauviré and colleagues stated in 1999 that the proportions of the Mascarene teal's limb-bones are very similar to those of the Sunda teal, indicating no reduction in flight capability, and are very different from those of flightless species like the Auckland teal (Anas aucklandica) and the Amsterdam wigeon (Anas marecula).
-It is therefore possible that the Mascarene teal had normal flight capabilities and was able to fly between Mauritius and Réunion, explaining how it occurred on both islands.
-Hume and Walters added in 2012 that it may also have moved seasonally.
-Cheke and Hume suggested in 2008 that, like the local starlings and parrots, the Mascarene teal possibly nested in tree holes.
+It is possible that the Mascarene teal had normal flight capabilities and was able to fly between Mauritius and Réunion, explaining how it occurred on both islands.
+Hume and the British ornithologist Michael Walters added in 2012 that it may also have moved seasonally.
+Cheke and Hume suggested in 2008 that, like the related Bernier's and Indo-Australasian teals, the Mascarene teal possibly nested in tree holes, as did the local starlings and parrots.

 Many other endemic species of Mauritius and Réunion were lost after the arrival of humans, so that the ecosystems of these islands are severely damaged and hard to conserve.
-Before humans arrived, the islands were entirely covered in forests, very little of which remains today, because of deforestation.
+Before humans arrived, the islands were entirely covered in forests, very little of which remains today because of deforestation.
 The surviving endemic fauna is still seriously threatened.
-On Mauritius, the Mascarene teal lived alongside other recently extinct birds such as the dodo, the Mauritian shelgoose, the red rail, the broad-billed parrot, the Mauritius blue pigeon, the Mauritius scops owl, and the Mauritius night heron.
-On Réunion, it lived alongside the Réunion sheldgoose, the Réunion ibis, the hoopoe starling, the Mascarene parrot, the local subspecies of the echo parakeet, the Réunion swamphen, the Réunion scops owl, the Réunion night heron, and the Réunion pink pigeon.
+On Mauritius, the Mascarene teal lived alongside other recently extinct birds such as the dodo, the Mauritian sheldgoose, the red rail, the broad-billed parrot, the Mauritius blue pigeon, the Mauritius scops owl, and the Mauritius night heron.
+On Réunion, it lived alongside the Réunion sheldgoose, the Réunion ibis, the hoopoe starling, the Mascarene parrot, the Réunion swamphen, the Réunion scops owl, the Réunion night heron, and the Réunion pink pigeon.
 The Mascarene coot and the Mascarene grey parakeet also lived on both islands.
+Surviving endemic birds include the echo parakeet, the Mauritius kestrel, and the pink pigeon on Mauritius, and the Réunion harrier, the Réunion bulbul, and the Réunion stonechat on Réunion.